act-now-coalition/covid-act-now-website/DEV_README.md

 yarn test
 ```

-### Updating the Data Snapshot, Map Colors, and Share Images
+### Updating the Data Snapshot, Map Colors, etc.
 The website renders data that's read from an API data snapshot (e.g.
 https://data.covidactnow.org/snapshot/123/v2/).
 Every day we update the website
 to point at the newest data snapshot.
 As part of this we also must update our
-map colors to reflect the new status of states / counties, and regenerate our
+map colors to reflect the new status of states / counties, etc.
-sharing images to have the latest maps / metrics / charts, etc.

 This is all automated (to do the updates and generate a Pull Request).
 To kick off the process you must get a
 [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line),